HimanshuBajpai869/himanshubajpai.github.io/index.md

 - [KudoBoard shared by the team](https://www.kudoboard.com/boards/TDKsx6Ri)

 <img src="images/kudoboard_sdss.png?raw=true"/>

+=> Marketing Mix Modelling for Sponsorship Return of Investment : Improve the existing solution of the client to understand the impact of different marketing channels on sales and estimate Sponsorship ROI from each channel using Marketing Mix Modelling.

+Tools/Technologies Used: Python, Marketing Mix Modelling, Hierarchical Modelling, Time Series Analysis.

+- Re-designed the code with OOPs, logs and exception handling for better understanding and maintenance of the code.
+- Tried out multiple approaches to perform improved Marketing Mix Modelling-PyMC3, PyStan, Robyn and improvements on adstock transformation using Weibull.
+- Wrote multi-threading job to process the raw data with lesser time.
+- Added support to run multiple iterations of the model using Nevergrad Multi-Objective function with semi-automation leading to improvement on execution time from 1 iteration with 1100 seconds to 10 iterations in 850 seconds.

 #### Infosys Limited | Technology Analyst | August-2018-September-2021
 Part of the Microsoft Management Services Team where I focussed on: